acerion/hello/doc/cookies.md

  Controlling cookies
 =====================

-Out of the box, hello rejects all cookies.
+Out of the box, the browser rejects all cookies.

 If you want to accept certain cookies, you can specify rules for different domains in the file ~/.config/.hello/cookiesrc.
 The syntax looks like: